josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🇺🇸_DARPA_Vs_Tolkien/🌐_TIA_Tags_LotR/README.md

 The problem is not Tolkien.

-The problem is that every few chapters something happens which produces the increasingly unavoidable reaction:
+The problem is that every few *lines* something happens which produces the increasingly unavoidable reaction:

 > **Fucking hell.
-How would the American security machine tag this?**
+How would the American security machine tag _even the author’s notes_ for this?**

 There are secret meetings.